SUrvival Control Chart EStimation Software in R: the success package: The R package success

 \subsection{The Bernoulli CUSUM function}

 }

-The \code{bernoulli_cusum()} function can be used to construct the Bernoulli CUSUM detailed in Section \ref{bernoulli-cumulative-sum-cusum-chart}.
+The \texttt{bernoulli\_cusum} function can be used to construct the Bernoulli CUSUM detailed in Section \hyperlink{BernoulliCUSUM}{Bernoulli cumulative sum (CUSUM) chart}.
 The Bernoulli CUSUM uses the same dichotomized outcome as the funnel plot.
-For this reason, the syntax of \code{bernoulli_cusum()} is quite similar to that of \code{funnel_plot()}.
+For this reason, the syntax of \texttt{bernoulli\_cusum} is quite similar to that of \texttt{funnel\_plot}.
 In this section we will construct a Bernoulli CUSUM for the ninth hospital in the simulated data set, again using \(30\) day post operative survival as outcome and aiming to detect an increase of the odds ratio to \(2\).

 \hypertarget{determining-control-limits}{